 Record player stands are a must if you’ve invested in a high-tech record player and are keen to grow your vinyl library.
 A simple, stylish way to showcase your passion, the latest record player and hi-fi unit stands are ideal for housing a range of music media including speakers, vinyl, CDs, and all the kit that comes with owning a record player.
 From simple solutions to more complex arrangements, we have ideas to suit both modern and maximalist styles.

-‘The most important factor when choosing a record player and hi-fi equipment stand is to ensure the turntable is placed on a sturdy, level surface,’ says Simon Webster sales and Marketing co-ordinator for Rega Research.
-‘Ideally, the turntable should be isolated from the floor as much as possible to prevent unwanted resonances travelling into the turntable and damaging the sound quality.’
+‘The most important factor when choosing a record player and hi-fi equipment stand is to ensure the turntable is placed on a sturdy, level surface,’ says Simon Webster sales and Marketing coordinator for Rega Research.
+‘Ideally, the turntable should be isolated from the floor as much as possible to prevent unwanted resonances traveling into the turntable and damaging the sound quality.’

-Choosing a record stand is like going for one of the best soundbars - it's an easy way to ensure that your home is audio first.
-Like an integrated system, it helps to make your music collection feel like a true part of the home.
+Choosing a record stand can be like finding the best record player - it's an easy way to ensure that your home is audio first.
+As an integrated system, it helps to make your music collection feel like a true part of the home.

 7 record player stands for your home